wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-sgx/README.md

 ### Key Takeaways

-Always Encrypted with secure enclaves requires specific hardware that is exposed in Azure SQL Database as the DC-series hardware configuration.
+Always Encrypted with Intel SGX enclaves requires specific hardware that is exposed in Azure SQL Database as the DC-series hardware configuration.
 Microsoft Azure Attestation is a Platform-as-a-Service solution for attestation enclaves in Azure.
 Enclaves are attested against a policy, you define and control.

 ## Demo 2